 NOTE 1 The values for the loss of thickness due to corrosion are given in Table 6.1 (NDP) and Table 6.2 (NDP) unless the National Annex gives different values.

-NOTE 2 The values given in the tables are values of uniform corrosion and do not consider potential localised corrosion for carbon steels nor potential pitting corrosion for stainless steels.
+NOTE 2 The values given in the tables are values of uniform corrosion and do not consider potential localized corrosion for carbon steels nor potential pitting corrosion for stainless steels.